Uber, Facebook and Google: Is The Time Right?

 Google has had a history of experimenting with revolutionary technology.
 Cloud technology, neural networks, big data, artificial intelligence, augmented reality, self-driving cars, machine learning – all of these have been applied or even designed by the company.
 But Google doesn’t seem bothered with blockchain at all.

-CBInsights states that Google takes the second position in the top corporate investors in blockchain companies, with 6 investments that span private enterprise services (LedgerX), and merchant services.
+CBInsights states that Google takes the second position among the top corporate investors in blockchain companies, with 6 investments that span private enterprise services (LedgerX), and merchant services.
 Google possibly expects to profit from its equity investment in blockchain startups and sees the perspectives of this industry.

 Another reason explaining Google’s blockchain investment could be that it is trying to integrate blockchain for enhancing its corporate processes.
 This is supported by the fact that Google recently began developing a blockchain-based cloud service.